By Seth S. Leopold M.D., Professor, UW Orthopaedics & Sports Medicine

 There is some level of inflammation present in all types of arthritis.
 Conditions that fall into the category of true inflammatory arthritis are often very well managed with a variety of medications and more treatments are coming out all the time.
 Individuals with rheumatoid arthritis and related conditions need to be evaluated and followed by a physician who specializes in those kinds of treatments called a rheumatologist.
 Excellent non-surgical treatments (including many new and effective drugs) are available for these patients; those treatments can delay (or avoid) the need for surgery and also help prevent the disease from affecting other joints.

-So-called non-inflammatory conditions including osteoarthritis (sometimes called degenerative joint disease) also sometimes respond to oral medications (either painkillers like Tylenol or non-steroidal anti-inflammatory drugs like aspirin, ibuprofen, celebrex, or vioxx) but in many cases symptoms persist despite the use of these medications.
+So-called non-inflammatory conditions including osteoarthritis (sometimes called degenerative joint disease) also sometimes respond to oral medications (either painkillers like Tylenol or non-steroidal anti-inflammatory drugs like aspirin, ibuprofen, or celebrex) but in many cases symptoms persist despite the use of these medications.

 It is important to avoid using narcotics (such as Tylenol #3, vicoden, percocet, or oxycodone) to treat knee arthritis.
 Narcotics have many side effects, are habit-forming, and make it harder to achieve pain-control safely and effectively after surgery ,should that become necessary.
 Narcotics are designed for people with short-term pain (like after a car accident or surgery) or for people with chronic pain who are not surgical candidates.
 People who feel they need narcotics to achieve pain control should consider seeing a joint replacement surgeon (an orthopedic surgeon with experience in knee replacements) to see whether surgery is a better option.